 St Benedict: Again, it is God’s doing.

 Junjun Faithbook: Let’s praise God for his great love revealed in you St Benedict.
 Thank you so much for your life and example.
-Through your famous Rule, we have learned so much how to balance prayer and work, charity and moderation, and how to make these basic elements of our life, a way for our sanctification.
-And please pray for us always that like you we may end up in heaven too.
+Through your famous Rule, we have learned so much the importance and the great value of balancing work and prayer, charity and moderation, community life and recreation, and how to make these aspects of our life, a way for our sanctification.
+Please pray for us always that like you we may end up in heaven too.

 On the last day of St Benedict’s life, he received the Body and Blood of the Lord.
 With the help of his brothers in the monastery, he was able to stand up in the chapel, with his hands uplifted towards heaven, and breathed his last on the year 547.
 In 1965, Pope Paul VI declared him Patron Saint of Europe.